KDCMS

 No one is expected to perform, and there is no compulsion to do so.
 The concerts are only the tip of the music-making iceberg and most playing takes place in members’ homes.

-Twice a year KDCMS organises musical get-togethers (known as the Spring Outing and the Summer Outing) at which up to 80 members can meet for a day at a hired venue, to play ensembles in 5 organised sessions.
+Once or twice a year KDCMS organises musical get-togethers at which up to 80 members can meet for a day at a hired venue to play ensembles in 5 organised sessions.
 New members might find these occasions an ideal opportunity to meet, and play with, other members, and often to be introduced to an unfamiliar music repertoire.

-The Society also organises biennial workshops under the tutelage of a recognised professional musician.
+From time to time the Society organises workshops under the tutelage of a recognised professional musician.